ForrestXie9/Lindong_Xie/_pages/about.md

 # 🧐 About Me
 Hello everyone, welcome to my personal homepage.
 I am Xie Lindong, a PhD candidate at The Hong Kong Polytechnic University, under the supervision of Professor Edward Chung.
 Before joining PolyU, I completed my Master’s degree at the Southern University of Science and Technology, where I was supervised by Dr. Zhenkun Wang and Dr. Genghui Li.

-My primary research interests focus on **black-box optimization**, **symbolic artificial intelligence**, **large language models**, and their applications in intelligent transportation systems.
+My primary research interests focus on **black-box optimization**, **symbolic artificial intelligence**, **large language models**, and their applications in **intelligent transportation systems**.
 If you are interested in my research, I welcome you to reach out for collaboration and communication opportunities.
 For more information, please visit my [ORCID](https://orcid.org/my-orcid?orcid=0009-0004-2497-2338) and [GitHub](https://github.com/ForrestXie9).